straw-hat-team/adr/README.md

 ### Have an idea for an ADR?

-If you have an idea for an ARD that isn't written yet (yes, there are plenty!) check out [Contributing to the project](./CONTRIBUTING.md) to see how you can write ADRs for others to follow.
+If you have an idea for an ADR that isn't written yet (yes, there are plenty!) check out [Contributing to the project](./CONTRIBUTING.md) to see how you can write ADRs for others to follow.